-Deep ruby red with a vibrant taste to boot, it’s just not Thanksgiving without cranberry relish on the table.
-Layers of plump cranberries, bursting with their tart note, plus chunks of sweet oranges, apples and currants come together to create a dish ready to join the festivities.
-Finish with a flaming splash of cognac and touch of Cointreau – plus toasted pecans for a bit of crunch – and you’ve got pure holiday magic!
+Deep ruby red with a vibrant taste to boot.
+In our family it’s not Thanksgiving without cranberry relish on the table.
+Layers of plump cranberries, bursting with their tart note, plus chunks of sweet oranges, apples and currants come together to create something delectable ready to join the festivities.
+Finish with a flaming splash of Cognac and touch of Cointreau plus toasted pecans for a bit of crunch.
+Now you’ve got pure holiday magic!

 As we navigate our way through the month of November, we can’t celebrate Thanksgiving without one of the most important though most neglected side dishes.
 Let’s be clear on a couple of things.
 Cranberry relish should not slurp out of a can and it should not have “ribs” from the can imprinted in it.
 Fresh cranberry relish is so amazing and quite simple to make.
 Start with fresh cranberries and enough sugar to gently sweeten them.
-Add orange zest and chunks of oranges, apples plus currants then toss in cinnamon sticks to leave their warm spice in the relish.
-Finally pour in cognac and Cointreau then toss in toasted pecans.
+Add orange zest plus chunks of oranges and apples as well as currants and cinnamon sticks, leaving their warm spice miggling in the relish.
+Finally pour in Cognac and Cointreau before stirring in toasted pecans.

 The flavors will continue to mellow and develop so make the relish ahead of time to take some pressure off the big day.
 You can even ladle the relish into jars and run through a water bath then share with a special friend or two.
 You’ll find the short amount of time needed to make this relish is well worth any effort!